-Each year, the CDCN sets several specific goals that we hope to accomplish in the calendar year.
-Check out updates on how we did on our 2018 goals and see what goal we’re adding in 2019!
+Each year, the CDCN sets several specific priorities that we hope to achieve in the calendar year.
+Check out updates on how we did on our 2018 goals and see our priorities for 2019!

 1) Patient Engagement